juniorguru/junior.guru/jg/coop/web/docs/about/sponsors-partners.md

 template: main_about.html
 ---

-{% from 'macros.html' import lead, note, utm_link, img with context %}
+{% from 'macros.html' import img, lead, utm_link with context %}

 # Sponzoři a partneři